 At home in a former church in the centre of Richmond’s vast cobbled market place, The Green Howards Museum is at the heart of the town.
 As well as presenting the objects in our care in our permanent gallery displays, we use the museum’s flexible ground floor space to hold regular special exhibitions; allowing other objects from our extensive collection to take centre stage.

-The museum itself has always been based in Richmond; starting off with a nomadic life in and around the regimental depot in Gallowgate, before finding a permanent home in the centre of the town.
+The museum itself has always been based in Richmond; starting off with a nomadic life in and around the regimental depot in Gallowgate, before finding a permanent home in the centre of the town in 1973.

 The objects in our museum come from many different sources, but the collection started through the personal interest of a few key individuals.
 Over time, through diligent collecting, and generous donation, particularly in the years following the First World War, the collection has grown.
 We continue to accept objects into the collection.

 During 2014, the museum was completely redeveloped, thanks to Heritage Lottery Funding and the generosity of private individuals and charitable trusts.
 In 2019, the Medal Room was redeveloped, with National Lottery Heritage Fund support allowing us to create a new gallery for our Victoria and George Cross collection.
 In 2021 we developed our website to include online exhibitions, to help you get closer to our collection, wherever you may be.